WayScience/cellpainting_predicts_cardiac_fibrosis/4.analyze_data/README.md

 - [UMAP](./notebooks/UMAP/): Generate UMAPs labeling different metadata per plate to assess if there is any clustering of morphology features.

-- [density_plot](./notebooks/density_plot/): Generate density plot comparing the number of neighbors adjacent to each single-cell per heart number to view the distribution of neighbors across hearts.
+- [histogram_plot](./notebooks/histogram_plot/): Generate histogram plot comparing the number of neighbors adjacent to each single-cell per heart number to view the distribution of neighbors across hearts.

 ## Linear Model (LM)